Mangito/Tree-Simulator/SECURITY.md

 We request that security researchers and reporters follow responsible disclosure principles by not disclosing the details of the vulnerability until we have addressed it.
 We will do our best to acknowledge your efforts and maintain open communication throughout the process.

-Thank you for helping to keep FPS Game secure!
+Thank you for helping to keep Tree Simulator Game secure!